DebarshiDey23/nlp-hw/llm_opt/README.md

 * 11/21 at 11:59PM ET
 * and once a day at 11:59PM ET until 11/28

-We will update scores on Gradescope after running with:
+We will update these scores on Gradescope after running:
 * Guesser: precision and recall,
 * Buzzer: expected win, best_score, buzz ratio, buzz position.